-With go-Ferry.com you are able to connect online with the reservation systems of most shipping companies that are running Ferries Italy-Greece, to compare prices, to find information about routes and vessels, to look for alternative routes and to print instantly your ferry ticket.
+With go-ferry.com you are able to connect online with the reservation systems of most shipping companies, to compare prices, to find information about routes and vessels, to look for alternative routes and to print instantly your ferry ticket.

 Fares change from season to season, so get an up-to-date list through our search engine to get the latest prices and accommodation availability.
 With so many ticket options, you can find the best offer at a price that suits your budget.

-Give a DATE and click on PRICES to compare the fares of all ferry operators!
+Give a date and click on "search" to compare the fares of all ferry operators!